 slotted Aloha access as specified in 7.5.2 if pRandomAccess is set to Slotted Aloha.

 A hub or a node may obtain contended allocations in EAP1 and EAP2, only if it needs to send data type frames of the highest user priority (i.e., containing an emergency or medical event report) as defined in Table 17.
 The hub may obtain such a contended allocation pSIFS after the start of EAP1 or EAP2 without actually performing the CSMA/CA or slotted Aloha access procedure.
 Only nodes may obtain contended allocations in RAP1, RAP2, and CAP, to send management or data type frames.

+To obtain contended allocations in EAP1, RAP1, EAP2, or RAP2 of a beacon period in beacon mode with superframes, a node shall first receive the beacon that specifies the start and end times of these access phases.

 Clock synchronization and guard time provisioning

-A node or a hub shall maintain a clock with a minimum resolution of mClockResolution and with a minimum accuracy of mClockPPM to time its frame transmission and reception, except that a node may use a clock with a ppm higher than mClockPPM subject to certain restrictions as stated later in this subclause.
-The node or the hub shall time its transmission and reception in any of their allocation intervals according to its local clock,
+A node or a hub shall maintain a MAC clock with a minimum resolution of mClockResolution and with a minimum accuracy of mHubClockPPMLimit to time its frame transmission and reception, except that a node may use a MAC clock with a PPM higher than mHubClockPPMLimit subject to certain restrictions as stated later in this subclause.
+The node or the hub shall time its transmission and reception in any of their allocation intervals according to its local clock.

-setting aside appropriate guard times as specified in the remainder of this subclause and illustrated in Figure 95 and Figure 96:
+The node may request the hub to include a timestamp in an acknowledgment (I-Ack, B-Ack, I-Ack+Poll, or B-Ack+Poll) frame by setting to one the Ack Timing field of a management or data type frame being sent with the Ack Policy field of the MAC header set to I-Ack or B-Ack.
+The timestamp encodes the start time of the acknowledgment frame transmission based on the hub’s clock.
+The hub shall include such a timestamp in the acknowledgment frame if and only if requested by the node.

+The node shall synchronize to the hub through the beacons, T-Poll frames, acknowledgment frames containing a timestamp, or the first frames (on-time frames) in scheduled allocation intervals received from the hub.
+In particular, the node shall advance or delay its clock by a total amount of

+D = TS – TL, if TS > TL

+or

+D = TL – TS, if TS < TL

+respectively, where TS is the time when such a frame started to be transmitted on the transport medium (i.e., air), and TL is the time when the frame started to be received according to the local clock.

+A node may rely on itself or a hub to track and set aside appropriate guard times in its uplink allocation intervals, which include contended allocations, polled allocations, and scheduled uplink allocation intervals.
+A hub shall be ready to accommodate either choice, referred to as distributed or centralized guard time provisioning, respectively, as indicated in the node’s last transmitted MAC Capability field.

+Distributed guard time provisioning

+For distributed guard time provisioning, the node and the hub shall include appropriate guard times in their scheduled allocation intervals they requested or assigned, respectively.
+The hub shall also include appropriate guard times in the polled allocation intervals granted to the node.